-Surrogacy is a method where the fertilized egg and sperm is placed inside the womb of another lady who will carry the pregnancy to term.
-We can only transfer fertilized eggs (embryos) into the womb of a surrogate (gestational surrogacy).
-Traditional surrogacy, insertion of husband’s sperms into the surrogate, is not allowed.
+Surrogacy is a method wherein the fertilized egg is planted inside the womb of a surrogate female who carries the pregnancy to term.
+Strictly, only fertilized eggs (embryos) are transferred into the womb of a surrogate known as gestational surrogacy.
+Traditional surrogacy, which is the insertion of the husband’s sperms into a surrogate, is not allowed.

 Who needs Surrogacy?